repengine/pulse/docs/sprint0_module_analysis/trust_system_retrodiction_engine_py.md

 -   **Running a retrodiction simulation:**
     ```python
     from trust_system.retrodiction_engine import run_retrodiction_simulation, save_retrodiction_results
-    from simulation_engine.worldstate import WorldState
+    from engine.worldstate import WorldState

     initial_sim_state = WorldState()
     # ... populate initial_state ...

     # Assume 'my_retro_loader' is an object that can provide historical snapshots
-    # for the simulation_engine.simulator_core when in retrodiction_mode.
+    # for the engine.simulator_core when in retrodiction_mode.
     my_retro_loader = None # Placeholder for an actual loader object

     retro_results = run_retrodiction_simulation(